 Now that you’ve figured out that you may

-You go in and talk to the attorney who relays to you what I discussed in the outset to this blog post.
-Your wife properly served you, which required that you file an answer within the time period that I laid out above.
-You did not do so, which allows your spouse to then go with her attorney with their own order to the judge.
-She still had to wait the required 60 days to do so, but on day 61 she and her lawyer were in court bright and early in order to get their decree approved by the judge.
-The lawyer goes on to tell you that the version you signed has no legal weight or significance.
+You go in and talk to the attorney who relays to you what I discussed at the outset of this blog post.
+Your wife properly served you, which required that you file an answer within the period I laid out above.
+You did not do so, allowing your spouse to go with her attorney with their order to the judge.
+She still had to wait the required 60 days to do so, but on day 61, she and her lawyer were in court bright and early to get their Decree approved by the judge.
+The lawyer tells you that your signed version has no legal weight or significance.

-The issue is that the judge didn’t know anything about your agreements or how friendly you were to your ex-spouse or to her attorney.
-The judge only knows of what your ex-spouse’s attorney stated in that short hearing.
-The judge looked at the case history and saw that you were properly served, failed to file an answer and that the proper waiting period had been honored.
-There was no issue, as the judge saw it, on that day to sign the order.
+The issue is that the judge didn’t know anything about your agreements or how friendly you were to your ex-spouse or her attorney.
+The judge only knows what your ex-spouse’s attorney stated in that short hearing.
+The judge looked at the case history and saw that you were served correctly, failed to file an answer, and had honored the proper waiting period.
+As the judge saw it, there was no issue signing the order on that day.

-The next part of what the attorney tells you makes you smile, however.
-You learn that you can overcome a default judgment but that time isn’t necessarily on your side.
-A motion for new trial can be filed to set aside the default judgment you will need to have the court decide that your failure to file a answer was not intentional nor was the result of a conscious indifference on your part.
-Additionally, the motion for new trial has within it a defense to your failure to file an answer.
-Last, the judge needs to determine that if she were to grant your motion for new trial that there would not be any undue delay or injury suffered by your ex-spouse.
+However, the next part of what the attorney tells you makes you smile.
+You learn to overcome a default judgment, but time isn’t necessarily on your side.
+A motion for a new trial can be filed to set aside the default judgment.
+You will need to have the court decide that your failure to file an answer was not intentional nor was the result of a conscious indifference on your part.
+Additionally, the motion for a new trial has a defense to your failure to file an answer.
+Last, the judge needs to determine that if she were to grant your motion for a new trial, there would be no undue delay or injury suffered by your ex-spouse.

-As I mentioned earlier, time is not on your side when it comes to filing a motion for new trial.
-You must do so within thirty days of the judge signing your divorce decree.
-Look to the date as it states on your order, not on the date that you received notice of the decree having been signed.
-All is not lost if you find yourself in this position but you should do as I suggest in this blog post- meet with an experienced family law attorney who can not only talk you through the elements of a default judgment but can also advise you about your rights it pertains to your specific facts and circumstances.
+As I mentioned earlier, time is not on your side when filing a motion for a new trial.
+Within thirty days of the judge signs your divorce decree, you must do so.
+Look to the date as it states on your order, not on the date you received notice of the Decree having been signed.
+All is not lost if you find yourself in this position.
+Still, it would help if you did, as I suggest in this blog post, meet with an experienced family law attorney who can not only talk you through the elements of a default judgment but can also advise you about your rights as it pertains to your specific facts and circumstances.

-Your ex-spouse will be in court as well with their attorney arguing against your motion.
-You should be prepared with your own experienced legal representative to counteract this.
-Our office has argued motions for new trial in multiple counties in southeast Texas and would be honored to do the same for you and your family.
+Your ex-spouse will be in court as well, with their attorney arguing against your motion.
+You should be prepared with your experienced legal representative to counteract this.
+Our office has argued motions for a new trial in multiple counties in southeast Texas and would be honored to do the same for you and your family.